zerotrustprivacy/AZ-900/README.md

 # AZ-900
-Study Notes for my exam
+Study Notes for the Azure fundamentals exam